revuss/revuss/README.md

-# Hi there, I'm Sarath Teja Revu! 👋
+# Hi there, I'm SarathTR! 👋

 Welcome to my GitHub profile!
 I'm a passionate Software Developer with expertise in full-stack development and a keen interest in creating efficient, secure, and customer-focused solutions.